As a student at Michigan Law, you have access to the best in legal research resources right under your feet.

 The Law School community is facing unprecedented disruption due to the Coronavirus (COVID-19) pandemic.
 This resource is not dedicated to just one of the dimensions of wellness, but rather has resources specifically designed to help address some of the unique challenges that the coronavirus outbreak has brought to our community.

-- Reserve a Seat
+- Request a Carrel

 The library has study aids in print and online.
 Print study aids can be checked out from the main information desk in the core of Sub-1.
 Both print and online study aids are listed on our guide to study aids by course.